ComposableFi/composable/code/integration-tests/runtime-tests/README.md

 1 - Kusama => Picasso => Composable => Picasso
 2 - Kusama => Picasso => Centauri => Osmosis

-Tests validate the total issuance changes, next sequence assignment of ibc, escrow and fee balances and user balances.
+Tests validate the total issuance changes, next sequence assignment of ibc, escrow and fee balances, and user balances.
-Current runtime is around ~30 mins as it is mainly waiting for channel openings between centauri - osmosis and picasso - composable.
+The current runtime is around ~30 mins as it is mainly waiting for channel openings between centauri - osmosis and picasso - composable.